 Export from level of detail.
-The Level of Detail as defined by the CityGML specification should be used as basis information for the KML/COLLADA export.
+The Level of Detail as defined by the CityGML specification should be used as basis information for the KML/COLLADA/gITF export.
 For the same city object higher levels of detail usually contain many more geometries and these geometries are more complex than in lower levels.
 For instance, a building made of 40 polygons in LoD2 may consist of 3000 polygons in LoD3.
 This means LoD3 based exports are a lot more detailed than LoD2 based exports, but they also take longer to generate, are bigger in size and therefore load more slowly in the Earth browser.

-By using the drop-down list [5] a single constant LoD can be used as basis for all exports or it can be left to the importer/exporter tool to automatically determine which the highest LoD available for each cityobject is and then use it as the basis for the KML/COLLADA exports.
+By using the drop-down list [5] a single constant LoD can be used as basis for all exports or it can be left to the Importer/Exporter to automatically determine which the highest LoD available for each cityobject is and then use it as the basis for the KML/COLLADA/glTF exports.

 Display as.
-These fields in the export dialog [6] determines what will be shown when visualizing the exported dataset in Google Earth.
+These fields in the export dialog [6] determines what will be shown when visualizing the exported dataset in earth browsers.

 - Footprint: objects are represented by their ground surface projected onto the earth surface.
-This is a pure KML export. - Extruded: objects are represented as blocks models by extruding their footprint to their measured height (thematic CityGML attribute), which must be filled with a proper value in m.
-Pure KML export. - Geometry: shows the detailed geometry of ground, wall, and roof surfaces of buildings and appearance information.
-It shows the different thematic surfaces by means of coloring them (textures are not supported by KML) according to the settings in the preferences tab, KML/COLLADA Export node, Rendering subnode.
-If not explicitly modeled, thematic surfaces will be inferred for LoD1 or LoD2 based exports following a trivial logic (surfaces touching the ground -that is, having a lowest z-coordinate- will be considered wall surfaces, all other will be considered roof surfaces), in LoD3 or LoD4 based exports surfaces not thematically modeled will be colored as wall surfaces. - COLLADA: shows the detailed geometry including support for textures.
-The Appearance/Theme combo box below allows choosing from all possible appearance themes (as defined in the CityGML specification [Gröger et al. 2012]) available in the currently connected 3DCityDB.
+This is a pure KML export. - Extruded: objects are represented as blocks models by extruding their footprint to their height (calculated by using their 3D envelopes).
+This is a pure KML export. - Geometry: objects are represented with fully detailed geometry information with respect to the selected Level of Detail.
+It can explicitly show the different thematic surfaces (e.g. wall and roof surfaces) by means of coloring them (textures are not supported by KML) according to the settings in the preferences tab (KML/COLLADA/glTF Export node, Rendering subnode).
+If not explicitly modeled, thematic surfaces will be inferred for LoD1 or LoD2 based exports following a trivial logic (surfaces touching the ground -that is, having a lowest z-coordinate- will be considered wall surfaces, all other will be considered roof surfaces), in LoD3 or LoD4 based exports surfaces not thematically modeled will be colored as wall surfaces.

+• COLLADA/gITF: shows the detailed geometry in COLLADA and gITF formats including support for textures.
+The Appearance/Theme combo box below allows choosing from all possible appearance themes (as defined in the CityGML specification [Gröger et al. 2012]) available in the currently connected 3DCityDB instance.
 The list is workspace- and timestamp sensitive and will be filled on demand when clicking on the fetch button.
-Default value is none, which renders no textures at all and colors all surfaces in a neutral gray tone.
-Export consists of KML and COLLADA parts.
+Default value is none, which renders no textures at all and colors all surfaces according to the settings in the preference tab (KML/COLLADA/gITF Export node, Rendering subnode).